 Defining annual OKRs

 Establishing how goals are communicated

-The PMO then ensures the strategic plan flows down to the project level as well.
-This includes:
+The PMO then ensures the strategic plan continues to flow down to the project level by:

 When teams set up information, folders, and tools for their own use, they aren’t thinking about how other team members will access this information.
 But this model of information isolation leads to more manual, duplicative work.
 In fact, the average knowledge worker spends 60% of their time on work about work—things like searching for documents, following up on work status, and communicating about work.

 Part of a PMO’s job is to reduce information silos like these.
 To do so, a PMO will:

 Create a central source of truth for key information

 Establish best practices for how team members should collaborate

 Standardize security practices for information storage and sharing

 Assign and monitor responsibility for updating information regularly